FrancisCrickInstitute/network_invsync/README.md

 ```
 {
-    "iPATTERN": ["A", "B", "C"],
+    "iPATTERN": ["ROUTER-A","ROUTER-B","SWITCH-C"],
-    "xPATTERN": ["X", "Y", "Z"],
+    "xPATTERN": ["ROUTER-X","ROUTER-Y","SWITCH-Z"],
-    "mPAGES": 2
+    "dSTRIP": ["mycompany.mydomain"],
-    "yFILTER": ["YAML Group/ Host"]
+    "yFILTER": ["YAML Group/ Host"],
+    "SLACKPOST": 1
 }
 ```

 ... where:<br />
 *iPATTERN* is the a pattern to include (i.e. ["A", "B", "C"] will match Router-A, Router-B, Router-C) and add to the list to be DIFF'ed.<br />
 *xPATTERN* is the a pattern to exclude (i.e. ["X", "Y", "Z"] will match Router-X, Router-Y, Router-Z) and NOT add to the list to be DIFF'ed.<br />
-*mPAGES* is the maximum number of pages supported by the ISE API GET Request.
-This should be reflective of your environment (i.e. On the ISE PSN Node > Administration > Network Resources > Network Devices.
-Take total number of devices and divide by 100 to get Max Pages).<br />
+*dSTRIP* is any domain suffix to strip from hostnames pulled from ISE or NetDisco to maintain parity with Nornir YAML Inventory.<br />
 *yFILTER* is the YAML filter used by NORNIR to filter the hosts.yaml [4]. <br />

-- An ISE ERS JSON Configuration file is loaded from *invsync_ise.json* [2].
+- An ISE ERS JSON Configuration file is loaded from *ise_cfg.json* [2].
 Expected format is:

 ```
 {
-    "OAUTH": "Basic dXNlcm5hbWU6cGFzc3dvcmQ="
+    "OAUTH": "Basic dXNlcm5hbWU6cGFzc3dvcmQ=",
+    "URL": "ISE Admon Node FQDN",
+    "PAGES": "ISE Page Size Limitation"
 }
 ```

 ... where:<br />
 *dXNlcm5hbWU6cGFzc3dvcmQ=* is a Base64 encoding of the actual string *username:password*.
-To generate, in Python interpreter type the following and replace username:password with valid ISE ERS credentials:
+To generate, in Python interpreter type the following and replace username:password with valid ISE ERS credentials:<br/>

 ```
 >>> message = "username:password"